 WE DID IT!
-On 3/21 in McGovern Gardens in Herman Park our AAUW-WHC Garden Divas will be planting Rosie the Riveter roses.
-You are invited to the 2:30 celebration.
+On 3/21 in McGovern Gardens in Hermann Park our AAUW-WHC Garden Divas will be planted Rosie the Riveter roses.
 The idea started in Portland after working on the ISTE Computer Science Standards.
 While there went to the International Rose Garden and walked in on the Rosie Celebration.
 Still have the rose they gave me on my jacket to remind me to keep trying.
 This is definitely a story of persistence.
 But story is better from the 90 year old WASP from Magnolia Celeste Graves who will be attending our Rosie celebration in Herman Park.
+The more research, the more I find such as Rosie’s Daughters.
+We need Rosies and Rebels.

 “Rosie Gardens in communities across our country will remind people what women achieved in the workplace during WWII and will help to inspire young women to be 21st century Rosie’s’ by preparing for high tech careers.” – Linda Laurie, Project Leader